 TIFF 2019 is here!
 The Toronto International Film Festival, or TIFF as it is affectionately known, is one of the largest annual international film festivals in the world and runs from September 5th until September 15th in downtown Toronto.

 I have been attending TIFF since 2001, skipping classes in college to make my way to as many screenings as I could.
 I remember asking one of my film professors if it was okay if I skip class at the very beginning of the semester in order to attend TIFF for a week and a half.
 I’ll never forget he looked at me very sternly and instead of scolding me, he said, “You’re better off at TIFF than you are here.
 You’ll learn more.
 See as much as you can and tell me all about it when you get back.”
-I did just that and I haven’t missed the festival since.
-Unfortunately (and fortunately) my work as a production designer has occasionally prohibited me from attending TIFF as much as I would like, but this year I’m going all in.
+I haven’t missed the festival since.
+Unfortunately (and fortunately) my work as a production designer has occasionally prohibited me from attending TIFF as wholeheartedly as I would like, but this year I’m going all in.

-After struggling to attend screenings the last couple of years, I decided to make an effort this year and applied to cover TIFF as Press.
-I’ve had the great fortune to attend TIFF over the years in many different facets: as a member of the general public, a proud volunteer helping people get where they needed to go, a member of the industry, a production designer with a film at TIFF, a social media lecturer for the TIFF Rising Stars program, and now as press.
-Every time I think I’ve seen it all at the festival I realise there is more to see and learn at the festival.
-I’ve seen the festival go through many changes over the years and it’s been interesting to watch them adapt and grow as much as I have.
+After struggling to attend screenings the last couple of years, I decided to make an effort this year and applied to cover TIFF as media.
+I’ve had the great fortune to attend TIFF over the years in many different facets: as a member of the general public, a proud volunteer helping people get where they needed to go, as a member of the industry, as a production designer with a film at TIFF, as a social media lecturer for the TIFF Rising Stars program, and now as press.
+Every time I think I’ve seen it all at the festival I realise there is more to see and learn at TIFF.
+I’ve seen the festival go through many changes over the years and it’s been interesting to watch them adapt and grow.
 Hopefully I can attend TIFF as a filmmaker at the festival or as a Talent Lab participant in the future.
 We’ll see where life takes me.

-Until then, I will be bringing you new insights and perspectives about the best production design in film this year straight from the festival.
-Along the way, I’ll also show you what it’s like to attend the festival including the films, Festival Street, the red carpet, and the many parties.
-It’s a lot of fun once you get the hang of it.
-I’ve already seen and done so much I can’t wait to tell you about in the very near future so stay tuned as the festival continues.
+Until then, I will be bringing you new insights and perspectives about the best production design in film this year at the festival and afterwards.
+The festival is a lot of fun once you get the hang of it.
+I’ve already seen and done so much that I can’t wait to tell you about in the very near future so stay tuned as the festival continues.
 Maybe I’ll get some decent sleep ten days from now.

 Keep checking this page as we will frequently update throughout the festival.
 These notes will be rough until I have time to give them more thought and transfer some notes.